-For illustration purposes, based on the audited consolidated financial statements of the Group for the financial year ended 31 December 2019, the audited NTA of the Group was approximately S\$43,041,303.
+For illustration purposes, based on the audited consolidated financial statements of the Group for the financial year ended 31 December 2020, the audited NTA of the Group was approximately \$\$30,959,030.
 Accordingly, in relation to the Group and for the purposes of Chapter 9 of the Catalist Rules for the current financial year, Shareholders' approval is required where:

-- (a) the Interested Person Transaction is of a value equal to, or more than, approximately S\$2,152,065 being 5% of the latest audited NTA value of the Group; or - (b) the Interested Person Transaction, when aggregated with other transactions entered into with the same Interested Person during the same financial year, is of a value equal to, or more than, approximately S\$2,152,065.
+- (a) the Interested Person Transaction is of a value equal to, or more than, approximately S\$1,547,951, being 5% of the latest audited NTA value of the Group; or - (b) the Interested Person Transaction, when aggregated with other transactions entered into with the same Interested Person and where applicable, Interested Persons of the same group, during the same financial year, is of a value equal to, or more than, approximately \$\$1,547,951.